 Introduction: Transformative Discipleship

 They sought to destroy the Catholic Church, sending thousands of priests and religious to concentration camps, silencing any opposition from religious leaders, prohibiting most public expressions of faith and outlawing education in the Christian life.
-The goal was to prevent the Faith from being passed on to the younger generation and indoctrinate them in the Nazi ideology at school, in the media and in government sponsored activities in which they participated.
+The goal was to prevent the faith from being passed on to the younger generation and to indoctrinate young people in the Nazi ideology at school, in the media and in government-sponsored activities.

-In this time of crisis, some laypeople heroically stepped up to lead underground groups to pass on the Faith to the youth.
-One man named Jan Tyranowski led one of the most successful of these clandestine ministries with college-aged men called Living Rosary groups.
+In this time of crisis, some laypeople heroically stepped up to lead underground groups and pass on the faith to the youth.
+One man named Jan Tyranowski led one of the most successful of these clandestine ministries with college-aged men, calling them Living Rosary groups.

 Jan was a tailor in Nazi-ruled Poland.
 He was not a priest and had no formal training in theology.
-But at the risk of his own life, he opened his apartment for instructing several young men in the spiritual life, and trained them to form Living Rosary groups of their own with their peers at the university (on campus or in the workplace).
-He was intentional in his ministry, reinforcing the basics of the Faith and always helping the men to take the next steps in their relationship with Christ.
+But at the risk of his own life, he opened his apartment to several young men to instruct them in the spiritual life and train them to form Living Rosary groups of their own with their peers.
+He was intentional in his ministry, reinforcing the basics of the faith and helping the men take the next steps in their relationship with Christ.
 He taught them how to root out sin, go deeper in prayer and discern God’s will.
 He opened up for them the beauty of the Rosary and the wisdom of the saints.
-And he also trained them for mission, launching them to reach their peers with the Gospel.
+He also trained them for mission, sending them to reach their peers with the Gospel.

-His underground ministry had such a deep impact that 10 of the men involved eventually became priests.
-What is most interesting is that one of those priests was someone named Karol Wojtyla, the man who eventually became St. John Paul II — the pope who had such a tremendous impact on the Church and the world.
+His underground ministry had such a profound effect that 10 of the men involved went on to become priests.
+One of those priests was someone named Karol Wojtyła, the man who eventually became Pope St. John Paul II — the pope who had such a tremendous influence on the Church and the world.

 The world may have never known Pope John Paul II if it wasn’t for the discipleship of Jan Tyranowski.

-That’s the impact one ordinary Christian can have if he pours his life into discipling others.
-Indeed, Jan Tyranowski may be one of the most influential people of the 20th century.
-But it’s not because he rose to wealth, fame or power.
-And it’s not for any great accomplishment that will ever be featured on CNN or win a Nobel Prize.
-Rather, he simply invested himself personally in a few good men, leading them to encounter Christ at a deeper level and training them to go out and do the same for others.
-And those men went on to do great things, playing a crucial role in helping preserve Catholic culture in Poland in this time of crisis.
-One of these men even became Pope!
-The world may have never known Pope John Paul II if it wasn’t for the discipleship of Jan Tyranowski.
+That’s the impact one ordinary Christian can have when they pour their life into leading others in Christian discipleship and mission.
+Venerable Jan Tyranowski may be one of the most influential people of the 20th century.
+It’s not because he rose to wealth, fame or power.
+It’s not for any great accomplishment that will ever be featured on CNN or secure a Nobel Prize.
+Rather, Jan simply invested himself personally in a few good men, leading them to encounter Christ at a deeper level and training them to go out and do the same for others.
+And those men went on to do great things, playing a crucial role in helping to preserve Catholic culture in Poland in a time of crisis.
+The world may have never known Pope St. John Paul II if it wasn’t for the missionary discipleship of Jan Tyranowski.

 YOUR MISSION, YOUR IMPACT

-Jan Tyranowski didn’t just hang out with his men and get to know them.
-He certainly lived authentic friendship with them, but he did so with a purpose—to invite them to become disciplemakers themselves.
-He didn’t just show up for meetings with his disciples and shoot from the hip.
-He also did a lot more than pray with them, help them with their problems and hold them accountable.
-He likely did all that, but he also gave his disciples an intentional formation in the Faith and equipped them to go out to reach others.
+What made Jan Tyranowski’s work in discipleship so powerful?
+He didn’t just hang out with his men and get to know them.
+He certainly lived authentic friendship with them, but he did so with a purpose: to invite them to become missionary disciples themselves.
+He didn’t just show up for meetings and shoot from the hip.
+He didn’t just start another program.
+And he did a lot more than pray with his men, help them with their problems and hold them accountable.
+He likely did some of that, but he also gave those he was leading an intentional formation in the faith and equipped them to go out to reach others.

 These articles will help you accomplish that same formation.
-The articles collected here are tools to help you disciple others to become disciple-makers.
-They’ll help you maximize your time with disciples so they can have greater impact.
-They’ll provide more structure and depth while keeping things authentic and conversational.
-They’ll give you a map as you lead your disciples on the journey of win, build and send.
-By using these articles effectively, you too can offer dynamic, transformative discipleship just like Jan Tyranowski.
+The articles collected here are tools to help you lead others to become missionary disciples.
+They’ll help you maximize your time with others for greater impact.
+They’ll provide more structure and depth to your investment in others while keeping things authentic and conversational.
+They’ll give you a map as you bring those you are leading on the journey of “Win, Build, Send” (see Preface).
+By using these articles effectively, you too can offer dynamic, transformative discipleship just like Venerable Jan Tyranowski.

-Discuss: In what ways has your experience in discipleship either resonated with or fallen short of the intentional, systematic discipleship Jan Tyranowski gave his men?
-How might having discipleship resources like these help you give disciples more than what you could give them on your own?
+Discuss: In what ways has your experience in discipleship either resonated with or fallen short of the intentional discipleship of Venerable Jan Tyranowski?
+How might having discipleship resources like these help you give others more than what you could give them on your own?

-- Your discipleship will take your disciples deeper in their formation.
+- Your discipleship will take the people you lead deeper in their formation.